Kimberly S. Budd: Massachusetts Supreme Judicial Court

 She was nominated to the court by Governor Charlie Baker on June 14, 2016, and confirmed by the Governor's Council on August 10, 2016.
-She assumed office on August 24, 2016 and was ceremonially sworn in on November 21, 2016.
+She assumed office on August 24, 2016, and was ceremonially sworn in on November 21, 2016.

 In May 2017, Budd wrote for the unanimous court when it found that the federal Americans with Disabilities Act required the Massachusetts parole board to make reasonable accommodations when considering whether to grant parole to a murderer with traumatic brain injury.

 On October 28, 2020, Governor Charlie Baker nominated Justice Budd to assume the role of Chief Justice of the Supreme Judicial Court.
 Justice Budd has been nominated to fill the Chief Justice vacancy after the death of former Chief Justice Justice Ralph Gants in September 2020.
 On November 18, 2020, she was unanimously confirmed by the Governor's Council.
 Budd became the first female, African-American Chief Justice of the Massachusetts Supreme Judicial Court upon her swearing in.

-Teaching

-Budd teaches in MCLE and Bar Association programs, is a former adjunct instructor at New England Law, and has taught trial advocacy at Harvard Law School.

 Personal life

 She is married with two sons.
-Her father is Wayne Budd currently senior counsel at Goodwin Procter and a former United States Attorney.
+Her father is Wayne Budd, senior counsel at Goodwin Procter and a former United States Attorney.